d-costa/digits/README.md

 ## Features

-- [x] Optional centering: understand what areas are more relevant to identify digits
+- [x] Optional centering: understand what areas are more relevant to identify digits;
+- [x] Probability for each digit;

 ## Neural Net Architecture